St. Vincent (film): Plot

 Vincent is confronted in his home by loan sharks Zucko and Antwan who attempt to take Sandy's jewelry.
 Vincent collapses while Zucko and Antwan leave him on the floor.
 Oliver finds him and calls emergency services.
 Vincent is hospitalized, told he has had a stroke, and has to undergo physical therapy.
 Oliver, Maggie, and Daka help Vincent recover, but his language remains stunted.

 Vincent becomes depressed after finding out that Sandy died while he was hospitalized.
 He is given a box containing her few belongings and her ashes.
 Meanwhile, Oliver's father blindsides Maggie in court with photographs of Vincent taking Oliver to inappropriate places.
 Now forced to share joint custody, a furious Maggie tells Vincent that he can no longer see Oliver.

 For his "Saints Among Us" school project, Oliver asks around the neighborhood about Vincent's past.
 Later, he nominates Vincent at the school's assembly, publicly declaring him “St. Vincent of Sheepshead Bay” and presenting him with a medal.
 Oliver's rationale comes from his teacher's definition of sainthood as a person showing commitment, dedication and sacrifice.
 Vincent fits this in terms of his wife; he also saved two fellow soldiers during the Vietnam War.
 The school audience is impressed by Oliver's speech and applaud Vincent, who has been tricked into attending the event by Daka.

-Some time later, Daka gives birth to a baby girl and she, along with Maggie, Oliver, and Robert, go to Vincent's house, where they eat together as a surrogate family.
+Some time later, Daka gives birth to a baby girl named Victoria and she, along with Maggie, Oliver, and Robert, go to Vincent's house, where they eat together as a surrogate family.